 Writing for readers

-Cheryl likes to switch focus from time to time so brands herself a multi-genre author, that is, she writes what she feels like.
-She began with fantasy for the middle graders (books the mums, dads, grannies etc also enjoy) moved to historical fiction with her novel Keepers, and her historical fantasy novel, River Witch was released in September 2022 .
-In February 2023, she released the sequel to Keepers, a novella, Walking in the Rain: romance, women’s fiction, historical fiction.
+Because she likes to switch focus from time to time, she brands herself a multi-genre author, that is, she writes what she feels like.
+As a devout Narnia fan, she started with fantasy for the middle graders (books the mums, dads, grannies etc also enjoy) moved to historical fiction with her novel Keepers (2021) and its subsequent spinoffs (2023 and 2024), and then combined the two into historical fantasy with River Witch (2022).
+Her next project is probably going to be historical fiction again, set in the Forest.

 The greatest pleasure she receives from her writing is when people tell her: ‘I loved your book.’
 It gets even better if they leave a review saying so!